Catafrancia123/Valorant2D/README.md

 ## Development

-To Help you can simply download the file in the folder "Gamefiles", open in the latest version of GameMaker.
+To Help you can simply download the zip file, extract it to your GameMaker directory and run

 ## Reditribution